Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 So I create a VSS read-only point-in-time snapshot and have rclone use that as the source.
 Now rclone can takes its time, upload, sync, check or whatever and not be concerned that the data will be modified.
+1. The snapshot data is read-only.
+Attempting to delete a file will generate a read-only error.
+2. The snapshot data is never in-use. rclone will not get an error about in-use files.
+3. The snapshot data is never locked. rclone will not get an error about locked files.

 Yeah, you want that, you know you need that, and you can have it with a few lines of code.

 Let's say that I want to sync c:\data\ to the cloud.
 1 - Create a file named vs.cmd: